NC (company): Major company reconstruction in South Korea

-In the wake of its restructuring, NCSoft will disband the remaining teams that have not been restructured and halt their projects.
-This includes the cancellation of the single-player action-adventure RPG Project M and the cessation of the newly released game Battle Crush.
-Additionally, the company will conduct staff layoffs and introduce a voluntary retirement program for its employees.
+In the wake of this restructuring, NCSoft disbanded remaining non-aligned teams and cut non-core projects.
+This included the cancellation of the ultra-realistic single-player action thriller Project M and the cessation of the newly released game Battle Crush.
+Alongside these cuts, a major voluntary retirement program was executed, resulting in an approximate 10% reduction in total headcount to streamline the company's bloated payroll.